New coffee grinder? How do you get started?

 How do I know if I have the right grind size?

 Depending on the brewing method you use, you'll adjust the grind size.
-For filter coffee, use a coarser grind, for espresso, a finer one.
+For filter coffee, use a coarser grind.
+For espresso, a finer one.
 Start with a medium setting and adjust based on the brew time and taste.

 If the coffee is acidic, grind finer (flow time will be longer).